 We all know that chewing ice is bad for our teeth.
 That’s because it can actually chip or break them if done frequently or too much.
 It can be tempting to crunch a cube in the hot summer months, but if you must eat ice, we recommend letting it melt slowly in your mouth like candy instead of chewing it — if it’s a crunch you crave, opt for a healthy snack like carrot sticks or celery.

 I Want Candy

-Hard candies are just as bad for your teeth as ice cubes!
+Hard candies are just as bad for your teeth like ice cubes!
 Though your enamel is tough enough to withstand a lot of different hard substances, some things are better left unchewed … including hard candies.
 On top of the hardness factor, chewing a hard candy also leave sugar jammed deep into the crevices of your teeth, which can cause decay and damage.

 Things that go Bump

-If your tooth has already started to weaken or decay, even slight bump, fall, or hit to your tooth could cause it to chip or break.
+If your tooth has already started to weaken or decay, even a slight bump, fall, or hit to your tooth could cause it to chip or break.
 Steer clear of this by avoiding rough, physical activity like contact sports, and be sure to visit your dentist if you are in an accident where your mouth suffers any trauma.